crackernutter/esri-leaflet-cluster-starterkit/README.md

 ###Getting Started<a id="getting-started"></a>

-1. Make sure you have all requirements from above installed
+1. Make sure you have all requirements from above installed.

-2. Fork or clone the repo
+2. Fork or clone the repo.

 3. Use `npm install` which downloads all dependencies (leaflet, plugins, jquery, bootstrap) and copies them to your src folder.

 4. Modify index.html and the main.js and app.css in src/app to build out your application.
 At minimum, in app.js, lines 30 and 37 should contain the url of the feature layer you'd like diplayed, and line 58 should contain a list of fields that you do not want included in your feature popup.

-5. Use `npm run build` which builds and minifies your JavaScript and CSS, and copies necessary files to your dist folder
+5. Use `npm run build` which builds and minifies your JavaScript and CSS, and copies necessary files to your dist folder.

 6. Deploy your dist folder to any web server.
 It's that easy.